Theory

 Events - Happenings, Conditions, or Both?

-My design systems framework includes events as one of eight core elements, defined following Gärdenfors (2014) as atomic cause-effect triggers with a force vector and a result vector.
-This definition...
+The design systems framework I have been developing includes events as one of eight core elements, defined following Gärdenfors (2017) as atomic cause-effect triggers with a force vector and a result...

 Verbs, Nouns, and the Hierarchy of Action in Service Design